xcore/sw_motor_control/doc/sw-guide/comms-high.rst

 do_comms_can
 ++++++++++++

+XMOS provides an independent CAN component in the *sc_can* open source repository.
+See the documentation for that component for more details of the CAN PHY interface.

 This thread is similar in operation to the do_comms_eth thread, and provides the same interface to the speed_control_loop.